cwyatt29/CircutPython/README.md

 * [Multi-Part Studio](#multi-partstudio)
 * [Pumpkin](#pumpkin)
 ---

-# **CircuitPython**

-## DISCLAIMER
+## *DISCLAIMER*

 README.MD (FOR THE CODE CRAP) belonged to [Josie Muss](https://github.com/jmuss07) but I made edits and deleted the work that wasnt mine.
 ALL CAD DOCUMENTATION IS ORIGINAL!!!!

+*P.S.*

+The documentation has both the Code work and the CAD work in the same repository.
+I prefer to have it like this because I can edit all my work in one place.
+I also think that it looks better and is easier for a reader because all of my work is in one place.
+I personally think that github is very user-unfriendly and that it sucks for people who don't know what their doing.

+# **CircuitPython**

 ## Hello_CircuitPython